wisekiddo/Flutter-Toolkit/README.md

 ### Functionalities
 -  Send and Return data from a screen to another
 	- Using ListView.builder show the records
+	- Enable to select/click list record
-	- Navigate to another screen
+	- Send data and Navigate to another screen
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5OTExNjg3NjMsLTI4NjIzMzk3MSwtMT
-g4Mjc5MTU2N119
+eyJoaXN0b3J5IjpbMTMyMTk0NzI0OSwtMTk5MTE2ODc2MywtMj
+g2MjMzOTcxLC0xODgyNzkxNTY3XX0=
 -->